-- His or her health conditions and functional limitations - How the member can include family members and social supports in the care planning process - Self-directed care options and available self-manage care assistance - Educational and vocational opportunities - Available treatment options, supports and/or alternative courses of care
+- His or her health conditions and functional limitations - How the member can include family and social supports in the care planning process - Self-directed care options and available self-manage care assistance - Educational and vocational opportunities - Available treatment options, supports and/or alternative courses of care

-11. Ombudsman program
+Ombudsman program

-What is the Ombudsman Program?
+What is the Ombudsman program?

-The Ombudsman Program is a long-term-care advocate effort for members in nursing homes, care homes and assisted-supportive living facilities.
+The Ombudsman program is a long-term-care advocate effort for members in nursing homes, care homes and assisted-supportive living facilities.
 The program also serves member friends and families, as well as the long-term care facility staff and administration.

-- The program is intended to: - Provide information about the rights of members and their families - Provide information about residents' needs to appropriate parties - Address complaints - Advocate for individualized care improvements in the long-term-care system
+- The program: - Provides information about the rights of members and their families - Provides information about residents' needs to appropriate parties - Addresses complaints - Advocates for individualized care improvements in the long-termcare system